Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

-<h2>The Monkees Fan Page</h2>
+The Monkees Fan Page
+===
-<b>Milestone Project One: User-Centric Frontend Development - Code Institute.</b>
+Milestone Project One: User-Centric Frontend Development - Code Institute.
+---
-<p>This is a fan page designed for both lovers and newcomers of the 1960s surf-rock band, The Monkees.
+This is a fan page designed for both lovers and newcomers of the 1960s surf-rock band, The Monkees.
 Over four webpages, the website highlights the band’s retro appeal and stylistic relevance in the digital age.
-It briefly explores their history; their online presence through both social media and their ability to reach a new audience through platforms such as iTunes and Youtube, as well as their availability to perform on both their current European tour and special events.</p>
+It briefly explores their history; their online presence through both social media and their ability to reach a new audience through platforms such as iTunes and Youtube, as well as their availability to perform on both their current European tour and special events.

-<p>The project had personal interest to me as I am a musician myself.
+The project had personal interest to me as I am a musician myself.
 I have long been fascinated by the resurgence of decade-old bands through the power of the internet.
 We’ve seen it with bands such as The Rolling Stones and The Beatles who have enjoyed a definite boost in popularity and new lease on life as young fans have an easier time discovering their music and history through online resources.
-To me, The Monkees’ are another great example of a band whose style and appeal are just ripe for the tastes of young music and fashion lovers alike.</p>
+To me, The Monkees’ are another great example of a band whose style and appeal are just ripe for the tastes of young music and fashion lovers alike.

-<h2>Credits</h2>
-<b>Content</b>
+Credits
+===

+Content
+---
-•	<p>All content in the "About Us” and Monkees’ Timeline sections of this project were written by me with facts referenced and researched through The Monkees’ [Wikipedia page]( https://en.wikipedia.org/wiki/The_Monkees).</p>
+* All content in the "About Us” and Monkees’ Timeline sections of this project were written by me with facts referenced and researched through The Monkees’ [Wikipedia] page( https://en.wikipedia.org/wiki/The_Monkees)

-<b>Media</b>
+Media
+---

-•	<p>The photos, images and Mp3s used and displayed on this site were obtained from [this]( https://github.com/Code-Institute-Org/project-assets/tree/master/stream-1/band-assets) Github repository and Google Images.</p>
+* The photos, images and Mp3s used and displayed on this site were obtained from [this]( https://github.com/Code-Institute-Org/project-assets/tree/master/stream-1/band-assets) Github repository and Google Images.
-•	<p>The video for “Daydream Believer” was embedded courtesy of Youtube and a link to the official video url can be found [here]( https://www.youtube.com/watch?v=xvqeSJlgaNk).</p>
+* The video for “Daydream Believer” was embedded courtesy of Youtube and a link to the official video url can be found [here]( https://www.youtube.com/watch?v=xvqeSJlgaNk).

-##Acknowledgements
+Acknowledgements
+---

 * My responsive Youtube video was made possible through [this video](https://www.youtube.com/watch?v=9YffrCViTVk).
 * Further credit should go to W3School for showing me how to correctly implement the MP3s found in the “tour.html” page.
 Click [here]( https://www.w3schools.com/html/html5_audio.asp) for the audio tutorial.</p>